ts4blader/ts4blader/README.md

-### Hi there, I'm Tristin Tran [T3][website] 👋
+### Hi there, I'm Tristin Tran 👋

-## I wanna be a Website Designer and Front-end Developer !!
+## I wanna be a Fullstack Developer !!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Backend development 🤣
 - 🥅 2023 Goals: Learn more about experiment
-- ⚡ Fun fact: I love to play Pixel-art game and listen music
+- ⚡ Fun fact: I love to play Indie game and listening music

 ### Connect with me: